jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

 the second\-place spot this year.
-This is even more worthy of mention when you consider Privilege Misuse wasnt even in the top three last year.As a result, the Internal actor has taken back the drivers seat in this industry.
+This is even more worthy of mention when you consider Privilege Misuse wasnt even in the top three last year.
+As a result, the Internal actor has taken back the drivers seat in this industry.
 Whether wreaking malevolent mischief in terms of Privilege Misuse or simply